 my priestess path in the Goddess of Compassion.

-I believed that the Goddess of Compassion who is often embodied as Quan Yin, Mother Mary or Tara in the frequency of violet and with a focus on our crown chakra, to be called upon to teach me to have more compassion for myself and others.
+I believed that the Goddess of Compassion who is often embodied as Quan Yin, Mother Mary or Tara, in the frequency of violet, would teach me to have more compassion for myself and others.
 And given her name I was correct, but only in so I could recognise that I was looking at a gift, but not what was inside the beautifully wrapped box.

 To be a true Goddess of Compassion means to go way beyond feeling empathy and connection and love and compassion for those whom it comes easy to us.
 The sick, the dying, the misplaced, the grieving.
 Very few people, including myself, could not have compassion for fellow human beings experiencing such things.

 The deepest level of compassion involves mercy, forgiveness and non-judgement for those who challenge us, push us, shake us, rattle us and even horrify us.
 This does not involve condoning behaviour or attitudes with things such as violence, racism, intolerance, arrogance or the belittling of others whether by their gender, race or religion.
 (All things which make me feel at times anger, bitterness and resentment.)

 The Goddess of Compassion has helped me to see that I am all I push away and all I try to emulate and yet…none of it.
 This Goddess’ love is an impersonal one where she has love for all people – regardless of who they are, what they do, how they live.
 All people.
 Not just those who are somehow seen as good or worthy or kind.
 All people.
 Yes.
 Even the people that we all may presume are not deserving of mercy, forgiveness, non-judgement and love.
 All people.